jordymeow/ai-engine/readme.txt

 Requires at least: 5.0
 Tested up to: 6.1
 Requires PHP: 7.3
-Stable tag: 0.2.5
+Stable tag: 0.2.6
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Elevate your WordPress site with AI Engine!
-This plugin generates content, images, suggests ways to improve your content, adds a ChatGPT-style chatbot, and includes an AI Playground.
-It also tracks your OpenAI usage and offers an internal API for other plugins.
+Elevate your WordPress site with AI!
+Generate content and images, add a ChatGPT-style bot that can be trained with your data, fine-tune AI models, have fun in the AI Playground, and more!
+It also tracks the OpenAI usage and offers an internal API for other plugins.

 == Description ==